uc-python/python-for-web-scraping/02-simple-scraper/md_slides/intro.md

 2. Example: Pulling a Wikipedia Table

-3. Basics of Web Requests
+3. Conceptual Overview of Web Requests

-4. Basics of HTML

-5. Reviewing the Example with Our New Knowledge
+4. Reviewing the Example with Our New Knowledge

-6. Exercises
+5. Exercises

 ---